Chapter 1 : --His Changed Heart--

 His heart that now had this aching hole that never shrank, never healed.
 It only grew bigger and bigger, threatening to tear him apart.

 His heart didn’t beat the way it used to.
-Instead of the constant upbeat rhythm it now played like a sad song on repeat, slow and mournful.
+Instead of the constant upbeat rhythm, it now played like a sad song on repeat, slow and mournful.

 His heart didn’t fulfill him the way it used to.
 The sensation of togetherness that kept him going was missing.
-It’s like it ran away into the sky above, no way to be found.
+It’s like it ran away into the sky above, no where to be found.

 His heart didn’t give him joy the way it used to.
 There wasn’t any rush of adrenaline or the will to easily smile.

 Over the years, George had read a couple books on twins and their bonds out of curiosity and the want for answers.
 And, the last chapter of all the books mentioned the exact same things over and over again.
 When one twin dies, the other twin’s bond with the other grows but, also weakens.
 Usually the other twin doesn’t live that long either.
 Some people say that the pain gets too much.
 But that is only a saying, a perception that hasn’t been proved.
 What rubbish.

 Every time he read these words he wanted to scream in frustration.
 He wanted to scream so loud that everybody could hear and feel his pain.
 The pain that was so demanding and irritating … and ….

 He just wanted to pour out all his emotions and grief into a bottle and lock it in a vault.
 That way he could for once just ignore it.
 All of it.